Get Qi Theme with 150 superbly designed WordPress demos

 How to Set Up Recurring Payments in WordPress

 If you are conducting any kind of business online, you probably bill your users for your goods or services.
 Good business practices are often about establishing lasting relationships, and this often means multiple or recurring purchases, each of which requires billing and collecting.
 If you are selling a service or a regular supply of goods which requires you to bill your buyers with any frequency (say, a monthly subscription), you will find that, as your business grows and you take on more and more customers, billing takes up more and more time which could be put to better use.
-Setting up recurring payments in WordPress is a way to automate invoicing your buyers and saving you a lot of time and effort.
+Setting up WordPress recurring payments is a way to automate invoicing your buyers and saving you a lot of time and effort.

 In this article, we will show you how to use a free plugin to set up recurring payments for whatever goods or services you are using your WordPress website to sell.